gridsome/gridsome/packages/remark-prismjs/README.md

 }
 ```

-Add syntax highlighter to all markdown sources:
+Or add syntax highlighter to all markdown sources:

 ```js
 module.exports = {